-The People First Division has determined that effective planning, contract management, project management, and business requirements development are the primary drivers for continual improvement, increased customer satisfaction, and proper preparation for the next contract cycle.
+The People First Team has determined that effective planning, contract management, project management, and business requirements development are the primary drivers for continual improvement, increased customer satisfaction, and proper preparation for the next contract cycle.
 The priorities for the next five years are as follows:

 - 1. Oversee the new People First contract to ensure that the terms and conditions of the contract are met, all deliverables are received timely and accurately, and continual service center improvements are implemented. - 2.
 Manage the implementation of the remaining major system projects.
-Over the next five years, the service provider will be responsible for providing the following new system enhancements: business objects reporting tool (fall 2018), comprehensive learning management system (fall 2019), and onboarding functionality (fall 2020). - 3.
-Implement other legislative directives impacting the People First system and service center, such as the new Shared Savings Program. - 4.
+Over the next three years, the service provider will be responsible for providing the following new system enhancements: comprehensive learning management system (Jan.
+2020), automated position description, total compensation statement and onboarding functionality (spring 2021). - 3.
+Implement other directives impacting the People First system and service center (e.g., Medicare Advantage plan, public record law changes, new Federal W-4 requirements). - 4.
 Plan for the next contract cycle (August 2021 August 2026 optional renewal period) by researching best practices, analyzing trends, and identifying strengths and weaknesses of the current contract.

-Division of Telecommunications
+Division of State Technology